qbead/qbeadWebsite/content/book/quickstart.md

 ![<a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/arduino_library_setup.small.png "Arduino setup.")

-1. You'll notice that the battery is not attached to the SpinWheel when you receive it.
+1. The battery of your Spinwheel might not be attached when you receive it.
 Before attaching the battery, slide the switch on the back of the SpinWheel to be on "USB."
 To attach the battery, firmly insert the battery connector into the battery jack on the circuit board.
-If you have difficulty, then read the section on "Attaching the Battery" below.
+If you have difficulty, see our [troubleshooting guide](/troubleshoot).

 2. Once the battery is in, you can start using the SpinWheel as a wearable accessory!
 It comes preloaded with several basic animations.
 To turn on the SpinWheel, flip the switch on the back to "BAT" (for "battery").
 You should see it turn on and light up brightly!